elyset/Interactive-Lab-Hub/FInal Project/README.md

 <img src="https://user-images.githubusercontent.com/61363525/205475618-d25042cd-2d61-4ac2-9700-645bcdf3c6e6.jpeg" width=30% height=30%>

 Although this looked pretty good, when I created different reminders for different shoes, I added emojis to make sure the reminder for the task name stands out.
-Even if they skim the reminder, the emoji would catch their attention.
+Even if the user skim the reminder, the emoji would catch their attention.

 **Set Up:**